gvwilson/thirdbit/src/fiction/bear/index.md

 harm, sir, I'm sure, it was just a misunderstanding."

 "Who meant no harm?"
-Sergeant Gyalpa uncrossed his arms and glowered at Muddh.
+Sergeant Gyalpa uncrossed his arms and glowered at Mukh.

 "Them, sir.
 They were just along to fill their bucket, is all."
-Muddh pointed at the pair of raccoons who had followed at his heels.
+Mukh pointed at the pair of raccoons who had followed at his heels.
 "Only *some* of these people thought, well, you know by how some are here with the Gifted, sir, they thought, well…"

 Prince Thokmay interrupted before the sergeant could reply.
 "They thought what?"

-Muddh wrung his hands, nervous under the glares of the townspeople behind him on his back.
+Mukh wrung his hands, nervous under the glares of the townspeople behind him on his back.
 "They just thought… Well, Your Highness, they thought by maybe such as these should, well, they should find by elsewhere to get their water."